Pumping Support

 ➡️The newer school of thought that is being presented to lactation professionals through professional development right now is to size a momma much closer to her exact nipple size.
 (Example, if you measure 15mm, select a 15-16mm flange)

-What do I believe?🤔 Personally and professionally, (After two exclusive pumping journeys and hundreds of flange sizing consultations) I lean toward the traditional school of thought, and I usually suggest a range of anywhere from 2-4mm larger than the nipple width.
-I would never suggest a 15mm flange for a 15mm nipple.
+What do I believe?🤔 Personally and professionally, (After two exclusive pumping journeys and hundreds of flange sizing consultations) I hover somewhere right in the middle, and I usually suggest a range of anywhere from 1-2mm larger than the nipple width.
+I don’t feel comfortable suggesting a 15mm flange for a 15mm nipple.
 Nipples expand during pumping, and I feel that there should be room for that expansion.🤗

 That’s why I give mommas all the information and let them do a bit if experimentation to see what works for their unique body. ❤️ Want a little TMI?
-My nipples are 15mm and I comfortably use a 18mm Lacteck or 19mm hard plastic flange.
+My nipples are 15mm and I comfortably used a 18mm Lacteck but would also fit well in a 17mm flange.

 ⚠️HOWEVER, flange sizing is SO MUCH MORE than “here, go measure yourself.”
 Mommas don’t usually know where/what to measure, and there are other factors that play into successful flange sizing than measurement alone.
 What are those factors?